 Downington Fall Fest

-This year Fall Fest will take place in September and promises to entice thousands of attendees into Downingtown.
+This year Fall Fest will take place on September 24th, and promises to entice thousands of attendees into Downingtown.
 Sample succulent offerings from Holy Smoked Meats, or chow down on Kettle Korn.
-Even Eagles fans will be appeased, as the festival plans to reprise their live stream of the game.

 photo credit: Downingtown Fall Fest via Facebook